How to Add a Gantt Chart to a Web App with DHTMLX: Setup Guide, Wrappers, AI Tools

 Prerequisite: first of all, it is necessary to create a simple HTML page, where your Gantt project will be placed.

-The easiest way to start working with our Gantt is to enable an open-source version from our server:
+The easiest way to start working with our Gantt is to enable a free open-source MIT licensed version from our server:

 <script src="https://cdn.dhtmlx.com/gantt/edge/dhtmlxgantt.js"></script>